 In some cases, your wisdom teeth will erupt from your gums, which can create a passageway that can be quite a challenge to clean.
 That area will become a breeding ground for bacteria.
 That bacteria can cause gum disease and oral infections.
 In addition, the bacteria can cause the tissue around your gums to swell and make them inflamed, which can be very painful and difficult to clean.

 When cysts form around your wisdom teeth and are left untreated, they can hollow out your jaw and cause nerve damage.
 This can lead to sinus issues, which include pressure and congestion.
 In severe cases, you may also notice tumor growth.

 Evidently, removing your wisdom teeth has more benefits than leaving them in.
-If you are interested in learning more, come into Anabella Dental.
+If you are interested in learning more, come to Anabella Dental.
 Let’s work together to maintain your oral health.